Efficient Fully-Compressed Sequence Representations: Compressing permutations

-We now show how to achieve exponentiation ($\pi^k(i)$, $\pi^{-k}(i)$) within compressed space.
-Munro~\etal~\cite{MRRR03} reduced the problem of supporting exponentiation on a permutation $\pi$ to the support of the direct and inverse application of another permutation, related but with quite distinct runs than $\pi$.
-Combining any of our results (Theorem~\ref{thm:runs} to~\ref{thm:contiguous strict runs}) with this technique does yield a compression, but without any relation to the runs of $\pi$.
-The following construction, extending the technique from Munro~\etal~\cite{MRRR03}, retains the compressibility properties of $\pi$ by building a companion data structure that uses small space to support the exponentiation, thus allowing the compression of the main data structure with any of Theorems~\ref{thm:runs} to~\ref{thm:contiguous strict runs}.
+We now show how to achieve exponentiation, $\pi^k(i)$ or $\pi^{-k}(i)$, within compressed space.
+Munro et al.~\cite{MRRR03} reduced the problem of supporting exponentiation on a permutation $\pi$ to the support of the direct and inverse application of another permutation, related but with quite distinct runs than $\pi$.
+Combining it with any of our results does yield compression, but one where the space depends on the lengths of both the runs and cycles of $\pi$.
+The following construction, extending the technique by Munro et al.~\cite{MRRR03}, retains the compressibility in terms of the runs of $\pi$, which is more natural.
+It builds an index that uses small additional space to support the exponentiation, thus allowing the compression of the main data structure with any of our results.